DavidkingMazimpaka/DavidkingMazimpaka/README.md

 - 📫 How to reach me **mazimpakadavid607@gmail.com**

-- 📄 Know about my experiences [https://docs.google.com/document/d/1ELRxgER8CZMrgDAxj9sxRNYonAEKlMrK7vcYtyX1m-k/edit?usp=sharing](https://docs.google.com/document/d/1ELRxgER8CZMrgDAxj9sxRNYonAEKlMrK7vcYtyX1m-k/edit?usp=sharing)
+- 📄 Know about my experiences [My Professional Portfolio](https://king-david-portfolio.vercel.app/)

 - ⚡ Fun fact **Some AI algorithms developed by engineers have gone rogue and created abstract art.
 GANs (Generative Adversarial Networks) have been known to create stunning, surreal images without any human guidance.**